jiazhao97/INSPIRE/README.md

 # INSPIRE

-INSPIRE: interpretable, flexible and spatially-aware integration of multiple spatial transcriptomics datasets from diverse sources
+*INSPIRE: interpretable, flexible and spatially-aware integration of multiple spatial transcriptomics datasets from diverse sources*

+An effective and efficient method for integrating and interpreting multiple spatial transcriptomics datasets.

 ![INSPIRE\_pipeline](demo/overview.jpg)